Eric Niquette UI, UX, Accessibility

 When a table is used to layout a design, the table's reading order may not reflect the code's order.
 This can cause the reader to move through the content in an erratic way that doesn't follow the on-screen flow.

-In the following example, notice how a screen reader would parse the table and how the order differs from the content's natural flow.
+In the following illustration, notice the order in which the screen reader would interpret the table, and how it differs from the content's natural flow.

 By design, tables also retain their layout when resized; you wouldn't want your cells to shift around and break the intended order.
 This also means that tables don't reflow their layout to fit the viewport; they can only compress or expand.
 When a table requires a larger viewport than is available, the contents will break into multiple lines or cause horizontal scrolling.